Will I Face Age Restrictions Teaching English Abroad in Asia?

 Written By: Tyler Parsons

 International TEFL Academy graduates find paid work teaching English in Europe, Latin America, Asia, and the Middle East.
-Beyond TEFL certification, some markets have additional requirements for hiring teachers.
+Beyond TEFL certification, some markets, including Asia, have additional requirements for hiring teachers.

 How to Understand Age Limits for Teaching Overseas in Asia

-Certain teaching markets, especially for positions in Asia teaching English to children, look for younger teachers (age 21-35) and abide by certain age restrictions for hiring and qualifying for work visa sponsorship.
+Certain teaching markets, especially in Asia, for English-language teaching positions for children, prefer younger teachers (ages 21-35) and impose age restrictions on hiring and qualifying for work visa sponsorship.

 Read more: Are There Age Limits or Restrictions to Teach English Abroad?